 “I am happy because of Jesus’ love,” Lajita now says.

-Please pray for Lajita’s complete healing and for GFA workers who continually exemplify God’s love to their neighbors as Hardik and Meher’s family did for Lajita.
+Please pray for Lajita’s complete healing and for Gospel for Asia (GFA) workers who continually exemplify God’s love to their neighbors as Hardik and Meher’s family did for Lajita.

-Read Matali’s story and discover how her friendship with two GFA Sisters of Compassion provided much needed comfort and support as she grieved loss and helped her learn how to hope again.
+Read Matali’s story and discover how her friendship with two Gospel for Asia (GFA) Sisters of Compassion provided much needed comfort and support as she grieved loss and helped her learn how to hope again.